 5. Nicola Pisano

-Nicola Pisano (1220-1284) was an Italian sculptor who played a major role in the transition of Gothic sculpture to modern sculpture.
+Nicola Pisano (1220-1284) was an Italian sculptor who played a major role in the transition from Gothic sculpture to modern sculpture.
 He was one of the first sculptors in Italy who integrated classical elements into his works, something that was replicated and expanded during the Renaissance by the likes of Donatello and Michelangelo.

 This means that his sculptures are considered to be precursors of Renaissance sculptures and they were very influential for future generations.
 Some of his most notable works are the dome and pulpit of the Pisa Baptistery and the pulpit in Siena Cathedral.